baradika/barasite/content/post/kashictf2025/index.md

 ### SNOWy Evening
 ##### Desc: A friend of mine , Aakash has gone missing and the only thing we found is this poem...Weirdly, he had a habit of keeping his name as the password.
-so i got a .txt file, but its show nothing interest when i cat'ed it, but then i got it
+so i got a .txt file, but its show nothing interest when i cat'ed it, but then i got this
 ![](SNOWy.png)
 its hint for stegsnow (is also in the title)
 ```bash